myselfabhishekthakur-ui/myselfabhishekthakur-ui/README.md

 ---

-### 🌐 Engineering Background & Context
+## 🌐 Engineering Background & Context
-> 💡 **Where is my code history?** Most of my 7+ years in the industry has been spent building internal tools and production systems inside secure corporate ecosystems (using GitLab and private company servers).
-Because that work is private, I use this GitHub profile as an open-source hub to showcase my standalone architectures, frontend UI experiments, and generative AI research.
+> 💡 **Where is my code history?**
+> To be honest, I've spent the last 7+ years so deeply buried in corporate engineering, architecting core internal systems, and deploying enterprise tools that maintaining a public GitHub profile was never the priority.
+Most of my daily work lived inside secure, private corporate ecosystems (like GitLab and self-hosted servers).
+Now, I'm using this space as a dedicated showroom for my standalone architecture experiments, custom frontend UI work, and generative AI research.

 ---